PolyBin3D: A Suite of Optimal and Efficient Power Spectrum and Bispectrum Estimators for Large-Scale Structure: Summary Conclusions

-Accompanying this work is a new code package, \polybin, which implements the above estimators in \textsc{Python}, as well as their idealized limits, which are intended to be used for the study of $N$-body simulations.
-The code additionally provides support for GPU acceleration using JAX, for significantly improved execution times.
+Accompanying this work is a new code package, \polybin, which implements the above estimators in \textsc{Python}\resub{/\textsc{Cython}}, as well as their idealized limits, which are intended to be used for the study of $N$-body simulations \resub{or for computing standard windowed power spectra from FKP-weighted data}.
+The code additionally provides support for GPU acceleration using \textsc{jax}, which can significantly reduce execution times.
 We provide an extensive set of tutorials describing the functionality of \polybin, and showing a number of practical use-cases.
-Furthermore, we have presented an extensive set of validation tests for both the power spectrum and bispectrum estimators, with the following conclusions: (a), regardless of the weighting scheme, the estimators are not biased by the survey geometry (assuming sufficiently thin bins), (b) optimal weights (and thus minimum-variance errors) can be practically implemented via CGD methods, and yield slight ($5-10\%$) improvements on the power spectrum errorbars on large-scales, (c) the inverse Fisher matrix $\F^{-1}$ provides a useful proxy for the (masked) Gaussian power spectrum covariance if the weights are optimal, (d) the inclusion of a linear term in the bispectrum estimator can significantly reduce noise when one analyses squeezed bispectra (e.g., for local primordial non-Gaussianity).
+Furthermore, we have presented an extensive set of validation tests for both the power spectrum and bispectrum estimators, with the following conclusions: \resub{(a) our estimators agree with previous codes to excellent precision, where relevant}, (b) regardless of the weighting scheme, the estimators are not biased by the survey geometry (assuming sufficiently thin bins), (c) optimal weights (and thus minimum-variance errors) can be practically implemented via CGD methods, and yield slight ($5-10\%$) improvements on the power spectrum errorbars on large-scales, (d) the inverse Fisher matrix $\F^{-1}$ provides a useful proxy for the (masked) Gaussian power spectrum covariance if the weights are optimal, (e) the inclusion of a linear term in the bispectrum estimator can significantly reduce noise when one analyses squeezed bispectra (e.g., for local primordial non-Gaussianity), (f) \resub{one can compute Gaussian covariance matrices for masked fields analogously to the power spectrum normalization}.